Louis Riel: Provisional government

 Hearing of the unrest, Ottawa sent three emissaries to the Red River, including HBC representative Donald Alexander Smith.
 While they were en route, the Métis National Committee declared a provisional government on 8 December, with Riel becoming its president on 27 December.

-Meetings between Riel and the Ottawa delegation took place on 5 and 6 January 1870, but when these proved fruitless, Smith chose to present his case in a public forum.
+Meetings between Riel and the Ottawa delegation took place on 5 and 6 January 1870.
+When these proved fruitless, Smith chose to present his case in a public forum.
 After large meetings on 19 and 20 January, Riel suggested the formation of a new convention split evenly between Francophone and Anglophone settlers to consider Smith's proposals.
 On 7 February, a new list of rights was presented to the Ottawa delegation, and Smith and Riel agreed to send representatives to Ottawa to engage in direct negotiations on that basis.
-The provisional government established by Louis Riel published its own newspaper titled New Nation and established the Legislative Assembly of Assiniboia to pass laws.
+The provisional government established by Riel published its own newspaper titled New Nation and established the Legislative Assembly of Assiniboia to pass laws.
 The Legislative Assembly of Assiniboia was the first elected government at the Red River Settlement and functioned from 9 March to 24 June 1870.
-The assembly had 28 elected representatives, including a president, Louis Riel, an executive council (government cabinet), adjutant general (chief of military staff), chief justice and clerk.
+The assembly had 28 elected representatives, including a president, Riel, an executive council (government cabinet), adjutant general (chief of military staff), chief justice and clerk.

 Thomas Scott's execution

 Despite the progress on the political front, the Canadian party continued to plot against the provisional government.
 They attempted to recruit supporters to overthrow Riel.
 However, they suffered a setback on 17 February, when forty-eight men, including Boulton and Thomas Scott, were arrested near Fort Garry.

 Boulton was tried by a tribunal headed by Ambroise-Dydime Lépine and sentenced to death for his interference with the provisional government.
-He was pardoned, but Scott interpreted this as weakness by the Métis, who he regarded with open contempt.
-After Scott repeatedly quarreled with his guards, they insisted that he be tried for insubordination.
+He was pardoned, but Scott interpreted this as weakness by the Métis, whom he regarded with open contempt.
+After Scott repeatedly quarrelled with his guards, they insisted that he be tried for insubordination.
 At his court martial he was found guilty and was sentenced to death.
-Riel was repeatedly entreated to commute the sentence, but Riel responded, "I have done three good things since I have commenced: I have spared Boulton's life at your instance, I pardoned Gaddy, and now I shall shoot Scott."
+Riel was repeatedly entreated to commute the sentence, but responded, "I have done three good things since I have commenced: I have spared Boulton's life at your insistance, I pardoned Gaddy, and now I shall shoot Scott."

 Scott was soon executed by a Métis firing squad on 4 March.
 Riel's motivations have been the cause of much speculation, but his justification was that he felt it necessary to demonstrate to the Canadians that the Métis must be taken seriously.
 Protestant Canada did take notice, swore revenge, and set up a "Canada First" movement to mobilize their anger.
-Riel biographer Lewis Thomas noted that "as people then and later have said, it was Riel's one great political blunder".
+Riel biographer Lewis H. Thomas noted that "as people then and later have said, it was Riel's one great political blunder".